| |

 the subliminal connection we feel, even when the culture fails to

-this idea, offering both a code and an example of what it means.
+idea, offering both a code and an example of what it means.
+It honors

-It honors and shapes our warrior spirit in positive directions,
+and shapes our warrior spirit in positive directions, and provides

-and provides a title that carries obligations of commitment.
+a title that carries obligations of commitment.
+What else do we

 With all this in mind, today's knight should